Roadmap

 4

-Last but not least: standard privacy compliance creates its own risks.
+Last but not least: traditional privacy compliance creates its own risks.

-Legally "perfect" text that users (consumers, employees, business-partners, etc.) don't read or understand creates legal risks in itself.
-Not full protection.
+Legally "perfect" text that users like consumers and employees don't read or understand creates legal risks in itself.
+Not higher protection.

 Can I travel to your other website?